-Antony has been the Chief Executive of the Solicitors Regulation Authority since its establishment in 2006.
-In that role, he has led major reforms in the regulation of solicitors including the introduction of a risk-based approach to regulation, and greater competition in the legal services market.
-He is stepping down from this position at the end of January.
+Antony was the Chief Executive of the Solicitors Regulation Authority from its establishment in 2006 until January 2014.
+In that role, he led major reforms in the regulation of solicitors including the introduction of a risk-based approach to regulation, and greater competition in the legal services market.

 He was the General Dental Council's chief executive from 2001-2006, where he led a large reform programme to modernise dental regulation, involving legislative, structural and operational change, and including the extension of regulation to new groups of dental professionals.
 Before this Antony held a number of senior roles at the General Medical Council, including Director of Standards and Education, and Head of Conduct.
 In all these roles, he worked extensively with the regulators of other professions, with consumer organisations, with professional representatives, and with government.